We are always on the lookout for inexpensive ways to entertain the family, so here are some great ideas for free things to do in Sligo with the kids:

 Galleries & Museums

+Exhibitions change regularly so you can enjoy a different experience even if you’ve visited previously.
 To engage your kids, ask them to find their very favourite piece while you’re there.
 If mine are unimpressed I get them to choose their least favourite piece and to explain why they chose it.
 That generally gets them talking!